catchorg/Catch2/docs/command-line.md

 ## Filenames as tags
 <pre>-#, --filenames-as-tags</pre>

-When this option is used then every test is given an additional tag which is formed of the unqualified filename it is found in, with any extension stripped, prefixed with the `#` character.
+This option adds an extra tag to all test cases.
+The tag is `#` followed by the unqualified filename the test case is defined in, with the _last_ extension stripped out.

-So, for example,  tests within the file `~\Dev\MyProject\Ferrets.cpp` would be tagged `[#Ferrets]`.
+For example, tests within the file `tests\SelfTest\UsageTests\BDD.tests.cpp` will be given the `[#BDD.tests]` tag.

 <a id="colour-mode"></a>
 ## Override output colouring